run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

 ???
 "Single-sign-on issues"
     For single-sign-on issues, see the troubleshooting section in the [single-sign-on](../runai-setup/authentication/sso.md#troubleshooting) configuration document.

-## Issues when Submitting Jobs from User Interface
+## User Interface Submit Job Issues

 ???
 "New Job button is grayed out"
     __Symptom:__ The `New Job` button on the top right of the Job list is grayed out.